adbros/regionalvet/wp-content/plugins/http-https-remover/readme.txt

 - No Setup needed<br>
 - Compatible with Visual Composer
 - Fixes Google Fonts issues
+- Speeds up your website

+= Only install this Plugin if your web server supports https =

+**Note: I changed the way how „HTTP / HTTPS Remover“ is working.
+It doesn’t remove http and https from links in source code anymore.
+Now it converts all links to https!**

 **Mixed content** occurs when initial HTML is loaded over a secure HTTPS connection, but other resources (such as images, videos, stylesheets, scripts) are loaded over an insecure HTTP connection.
 This is called mixed content because both HTTP and HTTPS content are being loaded to display the same page, and the initial request was secure over HTTPS.
 Modern browsers display warnings about this type of content to indicate to the user that this page contains insecure resources.